 Long Term Effects from Dog Bites

-Dog bites can result in scarring and disfigurement that can last a lifetime.
+Dog bites can result in scarring, emotional trauma and disfigurement that can last a lifetime.
 In many cases, it would be wise to get an evaluation from a plastic surgeon to see if any repair of the dog bites can improve the appearance of the injury.
 Infections from puncture wounds are a concern that may need to be addressed by your physician.
 Making sure that the offending dog had proper rabies vaccinations is critical.
 Some examples of long term effects can be:

 - Permanent scars